-- 1. Dishonesty, including cheating, theft, plagiarism, forgery, or giving false information on official documents; - 2.
-Obstruction or disruption of teaching, research administration, or seminary-sponsored activities by force or violence or threat of violence; - 3.
-Physical, verbal, written, or mental abuse or threat of abuse of another member of the seminary; - 4.
-Theft or damage to seminary or community property or the personal property of a member of the seminary community, which includes taking materials from the library; - 5.
-The use of tobacco, alcohol, or the abuse of controlled substances; - 6.
-Solicitation to or participation in immoral relationships, including but not limited to sodomy, adultery, sex outside of marriage, or participation in same-sex relationships ("marriage"); - 7.
-Participation in or viewing of pornography; - 8.
-Participation in spousal abuse, whether physical, verbal, mental, or psychological; - 9.
-Unauthorized entry to or use of seminary facilities or equipment; - 10.
-Failure to comply with directions of the president or other officers of the seminary when acting in the performance of their duties; - 11.
-Conduct which adversely affects the member's suitability as a member of the seminary community or which interferes with the rights and privileges of another member of the seminary community; or - 12.
-The willful commission of any act which is a crime under the laws of the states of Tennessee and/or the state of New York that results in a criminal charge and conviction in any court of competent jurisdiction.
+- Dishonesty, including cheating, theft, plagiarism, forgery, or giving false information on official documents; - Obstruction or disruption of teaching, research administration, or seminarysponsored activities by force or violence or threat of violence; - Physical, sexual, verbal, or written abuse or schemes to perpetuate oppression and unbiblical control of a spouse or member of Mid-America; - Theft or damage to seminary or community property or the personal property of a member of the seminary community, which includes taking materials from the library; - The use of tobacco, alcohol, marijuana, vaping, or the abuse of controlled substances; - Any expression of sexuality contrary to Biblical teaching.
+This includes identifying one's sexuality in a way contrary to Scripture.
+Examples include but are not limited to, sodomy, adultery, sex outside of marriage, identifying as homosexual, or participation in same-sex relationships; - Any blurring of the boundary between maleness and femaleness, such as identifying oneself as a transvestite, transsexual, or transgender, is contrary to biblical standards and is considered grounds for removal from the Seminary; - · Participation in or viewing of pornography; - Unauthorized entry to or use of seminary facilities or equipment; - Failure to comply with directions of the president or other officers of the seminary when acting in the performance of their duties; - Conduct which adversely affects the member's suitability as a member of the seminary community or which interferes with the rights and privileges of another member of the seminary community; or - The willful commission of any act which is a crime under local or national laws that results in a criminal charge and conviction in any court of competent jurisdiction.